Imricor Medical Systems (IMR) H1 2025 earnings summary

 H1 2025 earnings summary

-Achieved multiple regulatory milestones, including CE Mark approval for second-generation ablation catheters, diagnostic catheters, capital equipment, and NorthStar Mapping System in Europe, and submission of the second PMA module to the US FDA.
+Achieved CE Mark approval under MDR for second-generation ablation catheters, diagnostic catheters, capital equipment, and NorthStar 3D mapping system in Europe, and submitted Northstar for FDA approval with U.S. commercialization expected by year-end.

-Rebuilt and expanded the European sales team, growing the hospital pipeline and establishing Imricor BV in the Netherlands to accelerate R&D and commercialization.
+Rebuilt and expanded the European sales team, increasing the hospital pipeline from 7 to 26 sites, and established Imricor BV in the Netherlands to accelerate R&D and commercialization.

 Financial highlights

-Net loss increased 92% year-over-year to $13.1 million, primarily due to fair value changes in convertible notes and warrants.
+Net loss after tax widened to $13.1 million, impacted by fair value changes in convertible notes and derivative liabilities.

-Operating cash outflow for the half was $9.1 million, up $1.1 million year-over-year, with increased R&D and clinical trial expenses.
+Operating cash outflow for the half was $9.1 million, up year-over-year, with cash and cash equivalents at $50.3 million as of June 2025.

 Outlook and guidance

-Expects NorthStar FDA approval and U.S. commercial launch by year-end, with initial focus on pediatric hospitals.
+Expects Northstar FDA approval and U.S. commercial launch by year-end, with initial focus on pediatric hospitals and further site activations in the US, ANZ, Nordics, and Middle East within 6–24 months.

 Anticipates steady progress on regulatory submissions and approvals for additional devices through Q4 2025 and into early 2026.